winstonk6/scaden-methylation/README.md

 Deep learning based cell composition analysis with Scaden using methylation data.

 ## Overview
-Forked from the [original scaden](https://github.com/KevinMenden/scaden) made by Menden et al. and modified to:
+[Scaden](https://github.com/KevinMenden/scaden) (made by Menden et al.) is a deep learning based tool that predicts the cell type proportions of tissues from RNA-seq by  training on a separate scRNA-seq dataset.

+Scaden-methylation modifies the original scaden in a few ways:
-- Use methylation data rather than scRNA-seq data.
+- Uses methylation data rather than RNA-seq data.
 - Combines all the scaden commands (simulate, process, train, predict) into one program to simplify the process of going through the entire pipeline.
-- Adds the option of evaluating the performance of the trained model by calculating the Spearman correlation coefficients with the ground truth proportions.
+- Adds the option of evaluating the performance of the trained model by calculating the Pearson correlation coefficients with the ground truth proportions.
 - Outputs a json file that logs the model hyperparameters and performance.

-## Requirements
-- Python 3
-- The same required packages as the original scaden (which can be downloaded [here](https://github.com/KevinMenden/scaden#installation-guide)).

-## Usage
-Run main.py to go through the entire scaden pipeline.
-These steps are:
+The pipeline has 5 steps:
 1. Simulate training data
 2. Preprocess training data
 3. Train model
 4. Predict on testing data
 5. Evaluate predictions

-Each step of the scaden pipeline works the same as in the original.
-Each step has its own set of parameters, so the invocation can be quite long.
+## Requirements
+- Python 3
+- The same required packages as the original scaden (which can be downloaded [here](https://github.com/KevinMenden/scaden#installation-guide)).

+## Usage
+An example can be found in the Jupyter Notebook `scaden_pipeline_example.ipynb.\

-To start the pipeline, a scMethyl-seq dataset is required.
-If you have a dataset, it must be formatted as explained [here](https://scaden.readthedocs.io/en/latest/usage.html#bulk-simulation).
+To start the pipeline, you need a scMethyl-seq dataset and a methylation array that you want to perform deconvolution on.
+If you have a scMethyl-seq dataset, it must be formatted as explained [here](https://scaden.readthedocs.io/en/latest/usage.html#scrna-seq-data-processing).
 You can also use a methylation array to simulate a scMethyl-seq dataset with the proper formatting using the script `array_to_sc.py`.
 ```
 usage: array_to_sc [-h] [-r REPEATS] [-o OUTNAME] [-s SEED] filename